 The low-strength nicotine vape juice is calculated at 3 mg/ml, or 0.3%.
 It is worth keeping in mind that you also have 0 mg/ml vape juice strength available that contains no nicotine.

-Medium Nicotine Vape Juice
+6. What Is Medium Vape Juice Strength?

 Medium-strength vape juice is tailored to someone who smokes more like 10-15 cigarettes daily.
 It is calculated at 12 mg/ml, or 1.2%.

-High Nicotine Vape Juice
+7. What Is High Vape Juice Strength?

-There are two types of high-strength vape juice: regular high strength and very high strength.
+There are two types of high-strength vape juice – regular high strength and very high strength.
 Regular high-strength vape juice is calculated at 18 mg/ml, or 1.8%, and would be appropriate for someone who previously smoked 15-20 cigarettes daily.
 The extremely high-strength vape juice goes even higher and is calculated at 20 mg/ml, or 2.0%, and is meant for anyone who smokes more than 20 cigarettes daily.

 The strength of your vape juice will have a few different effects on the vaping experience.
 A higher vape juice nicotine level will mean a harsher taste and throat hit, so be ready.
 Low strength provides a much smoother hit.